John Rathbone 2 3 4 5 6 7 8 9 10

 Virtually all the Rathbuns, Rathbones and Rathburns in America today are descended from John Rathbone who migrated to the New World from England about 1654.
 He is undoubtedly the same John Rathbone who was baptized March 28, 1629, at Farnsworth Chapel, Parish of Prescott, County of Lancashire, England.
 His father was Thomas Rathbone, a shoemaker in the town of Ditton, 11 miles east of Liverpool on the Mersey River.

 The family was poor, and young John was probably put to work as a small boy either in his father's shoe shop or as an apprentice to a neighboring tradesman.
 He received little, if any, schooling, and remainedilliterate until his death.
+In the early 1650s, he married Margaret Acres, the daughter of Thomas Acres, a neighbor in Ditton.

 This was a period of great unrest in England.
 Years of civil war ended in 1653 with the beheading of Charles II and the installation of Cromwell as Lord Protector.